tadejsv/dev-container-repo/README.md

 Let's break down what the options in the [default command](#quickstart) do:

+- `--init` does the proper [init](https://github.com/krallin/tini) and takes care of process reaping
 - `--rm` removes the container after it exits.
 If you want to inspect container's logs after it exits, remove this part.
 - `-d` makes it run in the background.
 Since the container will be running in the background, you can use `docker logs` to view the output while it is running.
 - `--name alba` names the container `alba` - then you can stop it with `docker stop alba` .